druce/druce.github.io/_posts/2015-08-11-the-mathematics-of-bluffing.md

 categories:
   - Uncategorized
 ---
 A quick post about poker!
 That seemingly simple, deceptively complex game with a number of interesting [parallels to investing](/2013/08/risk-arbitrage-investing-and-poker/).
-I just watched the [MIT lectures on &#8216;Poker Theory and Analytics,&#8217;](http://ocw.mit.edu/courses/sloan-school-of-management/15-s50-poker-theory-and-analytics-january-iap-2015/index.htm) an &#8216;Independent Activities Period&#8217; mini-course, and for our mutual amusement, I worked through the math on bluffing, which is an interesting problem I had never done the full deep dive into.
+I just watched the [MIT lectures on ‘Poker Theory and Analytics,’](http://ocw.mit.edu/courses/sloan-school-of-management/15-s50-poker-theory-and-analytics-january-iap-2015/index.htm) an ‘Independent Activities Period’ mini-course, and for our mutual amusement, I worked through the math on bluffing, which is an interesting problem I had never done the full deep dive into.
 Here it is, including a [Mathematica notebook](/blog/HTMLFiles/poker.nb).

-Here&#8217;s how we set up a pure bluffing scenario:
+Here’s how we set up a pure bluffing scenario:

   * There is a $1 pot.
   * There are 2 players.
 Player 1 flips a coin.
-  * Player 1 looks at the coin, which represents his &#8216;hand.&#8217; Player 2 does not see the coin.
+  * Player 1 looks at the coin, which represents his ‘hand.’
+Player 2 does not see the coin.
-  * If it&#8217;s heads, Player 1 has &#8216;the nuts,&#8217; the winning &#8216;hand.&#8217;
+  * If it’s heads, Player 1 has ‘the nuts,’ the winning ‘hand.’
-  * If it&#8217;s tails, Player 1 has the worst possible &#8216;hand&#8217;, loses to whatever Player 2 has.
+  * If it’s tails, Player 1 has the worst possible ‘hand’, loses to whatever Player 2 has.
   * Player 1 gets the option to bet $1, or check.
   * If Player 1 bets, Player 2 can call the $1 bet, or fold.
-If Player 2 folds, Player 1 wins the pot without &#8216;showing down&#8217; the coin.
+If Player 2 folds, Player 1 wins the pot without ‘showing down’ the coin.
 If Player 2 calls, the coin is revealed and best hand wins the pot (heads: Player 1, tails: Player 2).
   * If Player 1 checks, the coin is revealed and best hand wins the pot.

 This maps pretty well to a pure bluffing scenario on the river.
 You either have the nuts 50% of the time, or the worst possible hand the other 50%.
 This only covers whether Player 1 should bluff and whether Player 2 should then call.
-Player 2 doesn&#8217;t have the option to bet if you check, raise if you bet, and the bluff amount is fixed.
+Player 2 doesn’t have the option to bet if you check, raise if you bet, and the bluff amount is fixed.

 How should Player 1 play?